Sozgen1/ai-summary-blog/README.md

 # 🧠 AI-Powered Blog App

 A full-stack blog application that automatically summarizes user-submitted content using OpenAI and stores both the original and summarized content in MongoDB.
-Built with modern technologies for an intelligent and efficient blogging experience...
+Built with modern technologies for an intelligent and efficient blogging experience

 ## 🚀 Features